-We Operate in Businesses That Are Subject to Competitive Pressures That Could Affect Prices or Demand for Our Products
+We Operate in Businesses That Are Subject to Competitive Pressures That Could Affect Prices or Demand for Our Products largely dependent on the current and future business environment, including capital and consumer spending.

-Our businesses operate in markets that are highly competitive and potentially volatile, and we compete on the basis of product performance, quality, service and/or price across the industries and markets served.
-Our businesses are largely dependent on the current and future business environment, including capital and consumer spending.
 A significant element of our competitive strategy is to deliver solutions to our customers by manufacturing high-quality products at the best relevant global cost.
 Various companies compete with us in one or more product lines and the number of competitors varies by product line.
 Some of our competitors have substantially greater sales, assets and financial resources than our Company and we also compete with many smaller companies.
 Competitive pressures could adversely affect prices or customer demand for our products, impacting our sales or profit margins, and/or resulting in a loss of market share.
-In addition, certain of our businesses rely, in part, on independent sales representatives could weaken our competitive position and adversely affect our results of operations, cash flows and financial condition.
-A disruption or adverse change could result from the sale or financial instability of an independent sales representative or distributor, changes to our relationship including favoring competing products for any reason, or other events.
+In addition, certain of our businesses rely, in part, on independent sales representatives and distributors.
+Any disruption or adverse change in our relationships with these independent sales representatives could result from the sale or financial instability of an independent sales representative or distributor, changes to our relationship including favoring competing products for any reason, or other events.